kzlsahin/downloadTableContent/README.md

 ### How to Use

 To download the table content on a page, you should call the function downloadTableContent(arg) where arg is an input object.
-The function has a default page predefined the input argument object.
+The function has a default argument object for a default website.
 When you call the function for the default page, you may call the function without any argument.

-The default page is "http://turgutreis.uab.gov.tr/TesisIslemleri".
-The default selectorParams are set according to this site. first of all open the page on the browser.
-Than copy paste this function to the console, then call this function
+As the default website is a protected app, I prepared a demo argument object for https://www.w3schools.com/html/html_tables.asp.
+You may open this website, open the console and copy-paste the script onto the console and then, call the function as downloadTableContent(selectorDataSet).

-If you want to use this code on another website content, you should define an object to set the selectorParams like this:
+If you want to use this script on another website content, you should define an object to set the selectorParams like this:

-{selector_tableParentDiv : "#jqgrid", selector_totalPagesNum : "#input_pjqgrid span", selector_currentPageNum : "#input_pjqgrid input", selector_returnFirstPage : "#first_pjqgrid"}
+{selector_tableParentDiv  : "#jqgrid",
+ selector_totalPagesNum    : "#input_pjqgrid span",
+ selector_currentPageNum   : "#input_pjqgrid input",
+ selector_returnFirstPage  : "#first_pjqgrid",
+ selector_nextPage	        : null,
+ selector_tableRows        : "#customers tbody tr" }

-the selector parameters are the string used by JQUERY to select the related HTML elements.
+the selector parameters are the strings used by JQUERY to select the related HTML elements.

+selector_tableParentDiv is the JQuery selector string for 'div' element (may be table etc.) which is the parent of the table;

+selector_totalPagesNum is the Query selector string for an element that indicates the total number of pages if the table is divided into pages;

+selector_currentPageNum is the Query selector string for an element that indicates the current page number (pageNumber = element.value);

+selector_returnFirstPage is the Query selector string for an element that opens the **first** page on click event. **if this is not availble, the first page should be openned manually**

+selector_nextPage is the Query selector string for an element that opens the **next** page on click event. **if this is not availble, multipage tables cannot be downloaded**

+selector_tableRows is the Query selector string for the cell elements of the table (td)

 ### Need Help?